BOC-3 for reactivating an MC number

 My MC was revoked - do I need a new BOC-3 to reinstate?

 In almost every case yes.
 Once an MC has been revoked or voluntarily deactivated for an extended period, the FMCSA treats the reactivation like a new authority for compliance-supporting-filing purposes.
-Your old BOC-3 designation may still appear on file in SAFER, but if your old process agent is no longer on the BOC-91 registry or you switched providers, FMCSA L&I will require a fresh BOC-3 before reactivating.
+Your old BOC-3 designation may still appear on file in SAFER, but if your old process agent has dropped out of the FMCSA process-agent registry or you switched providers, FMCSA L&I will require a fresh BOC-3 before reactivating.
 Filing a new BOC-3 ($75 one-time) clears that requirement immediately.

 How does BOC-3 fit with the broader reinstatement process?